timohe/ethTicTacToe/README.md

 click on the connect button with remix

 ## To do
--Say who is the winner in the text above the board -Balance in separate window and gets refreshed -Tictactoe as square
++ Say who is the winner in the text above the board
++ Balance in separate window and gets refreshed
++ Tictactoe as square

 Done:
 -Contract owner can get money left in the contract